Whey Protein vs. Matrix Protein: Peak Speed vs. Metabolic Endurance

 - You don't have time for regular meals every 3-4 hours.

-- You want the best taste and thickness (blends are much tastier with water).
+- You want the best taste and texture (blends are much tastier with water).

 22:00 (Before Bed): Blend (with casein) – for overnight muscle tissue protection.